 No — the Narcopath wants gifts.
 They want stuff.
 They want what they want when they want it regardless of whether or not the family budget can afford it.

-That means the Narcopath will buy themselves their own birthday gifts annually before even having the courtesy to allow a love interest, child, or other family member to shop for a sentimental item to give them.
+That means the Narcopath will buy themselves their own birthday gifts annually before even having the courtesy to allow a love interest, child, or another family member to shop for a sentimental item to give them.
 Make out a Christmas list and two days before the big day and the egocentric person will go buy himself or herself absolutely everything they already asked the family for, leaving gift givers feeling stupid having wasted money double buying and without a present to give that could possibly be satisfying.

 The Narcopath will let everyone know their birthday gift wish list, too, in no uncertain terms.
 That cologne they like?
 Yep — “while they were out” they already bought themselves a new bottle… but thanks a lot is their claim as they toss the duplicate bottle aside and gaze at you, waiting to see the hurt in your eyes.